Bardiya Lumbini and Chitwan Photography Tour- 12 Days Itinerary and Cost

 Farewell Dinner

 We will have a farewell meal for you in Kathmandu after the tour, remember.
 This is a great opportunity to share stories from your adventure and provide us with your feedback.
-We will also present you with a certificate of achievement to recognize your incredible accomplishment.
+We will also present you with a certificate of achievement to recognise your incredible accomplishment.

 Departure